 Several of our bat species are considered to be at-risk, including the Keen's Myotis and Townsend Big-eared Bat.
-The Little Brown Bat has been recommended for Endangered status by the Committee on the Status of Endangered Wildlife in Canada due to dramatic population losses from White Nose Syndrome in Eastern Canada.
+The Little Brown Bat has been listed as Endangered in Canada due to dramatic population losses from White Nose Syndrome in Eastern North America.

 |Common Name||Scientific Name||At-Risk Status||Summer Dwelling|

 |Big Brown Bat||Eptesicus fuscus||Not at risk||Buildings, Dead/dying trees, rock crevices, cliffs|

 |Silver-haired Bat||Lasionycteris noctivagans||Not at risk||Live and Dead/dying trees|